 The dramatic home run had tied the game.

-Unfortunately for us in the ninth inning, fancy-fielding Yankee first baseman Joe Pepitone couldn’t field a throw which led to the Dodgers winning, 2-1.
+In the ninth inning unfortunately for us, fancy-fielding Yankee first baseman Joe Pepitone suddenly couldn’t field a throw from the infield which led to the Dodgers winning, 2-1.

 We were shocked.
 For the first time ever, the Yankees had been swept in post-season play.